Liverpool Hope Logo Liverpool Hope Logo

 Extensions for coursework or deferral of examinations

-Progression between levels and completing your degree
+Continuing between levels and completing your degree

 Completing your Postgraduate Course

-Merit and Distinctions Postgraduate Taught students
+Award Classifications Postgraduate Taught students

-Progressing from Foundation Level to Certificate Level
+Continuing from Foundation Level to Certificate Level

-Progressing from Intermediate Level to Honours Level
+Continuing from Intermediate Level to Honours Level - ALL undergraduates

-Bachelors Degree Classification Guide including BA Primary Education
+Bachelors Degree Classification Guide ALL UNDERGRADUATES

-Integrated Masters Degree Calculation
+Integrated Masters Degree Calculation for students beginning before October 2024

-What you should expect after you submit your assessments/ sit your exams.
+What you should expect after you submit your assessments/ sit your exams

 Return of feedback and entry of provisional outcomes into your SRM

 The Student Record Management (SRM) facility allows you to keep a careful track of the provisional outcomes of your assessments.
-Remember, this outcome cannot be confirmed until the Examiners have considered your results at the end of year Examination Boards which take place in June.
+Remember, this outcome cannot be confirmed until the Examiners have considered your results at the end of year Continuation and Award Boards which take place in June/July.
 However, after submission of a coursework assessment piece you should expect to receive feedback and have your mark appear on your SRM within four working weeks of submitting your work.
 Please remember that the University has some closed days over the main holiday periods of Christmas and Easter which are excluded from the working week.

 Feedback on Examinations